codefrydev/Updates/content/blog/test/test.md

 tags: [ "NET", "codefrydev", "C sharp", "CFD", "Download File","Downloader","httpclient"]
 draft: true
 ---
-## Some Of Comman Commands
+## Some Of Common Commands

-### Run the Application In development Mode whre draft is also visible
+### Run the Application In development Mode where draft is also visible

 ```sh
 hugo server -D